 VUMC makes every effort to assist graduates in developing job-obtaining skills such as resume and cover letter development, interviewing skills and appropriate post-interview follow-up activities.
-VUMC cannot and does not guarantee employment or salary, but it makes every effort to assist each graduate in his or her job search.
+VUMC cannot and does not guarantee employment or salary, but it makes every effort to assist each graduate in their job search.